 The ticket-takers at Gate 7 told us some interesting facts.
 Last Monday was Qingming, an important national holiday, and with the fine weather that day, Century received 50,000 visitors.
 On a typical Saturday or Sunday, they told us, 30,000 to 40,000 visitors pack the Pudong park.

-Related Link: Have you viewed our recently created page, Birds Recorded at Century Park?
+Related Link: Have you viewed our page Birds Recorded at Century Park?
 There you can view all the species of bird recorded at urban Shanghai’s most birdable park.